THOMASELOVE/431-classes-2026/movies/movies_2026.md

 # Favorite Movies of Students in 431: Fall 2026

-## Received 2026-06-03

-- [The Life of Pi](https://www.imdb.com/title/tt0454876/) 2012 A young man who survives a disaster at sea is hurtled into an epic journey of adventure and discovery.
-While cast away, he forms an unexpected connection with another survivor: a fearsome Bengal tiger.
-- [Ananda Bhairavi](https://www.imdb.com/title/tt0249351/) 1983 A dance teacher runs into trouble when he protests against society, which doesn't allow girls to perform Kuchipudi.

 movie (link to IMDB) | year | synopsis :-----------------------------------: | :------: | :-------------------------------------------------------------------------------------------------------
 [Amélie](https://www.imdb.com/title/tt0211915) | 2001 | Despite being caught in her imaginative world, young waitress Amelie decides to help people find happiness.
 Her quest to spread joy leads her on a journey during which she finds true love.
+[Ananda Bhairavi](https://www.imdb.com/title/tt0249351/) | 1983 | A dance teacher runs into trouble when he protests against society, which doesn't allow girls to perform Kuchipudi.
 [Atonement](https://www.imdb.com/title/tt0783233) | 2007 | Thirteen-year-old fledgling writer Briony Tallis irrevocably changes the course of several lives when she accuses her older sister's lover of a crime he did not commit.
 [Avengers: Infinity War](https://www.imdb.com/title/tt4154756) | 2018 | The Avengers and their allies must be willing to sacrifice all in an attempt to defeat the powerful Thanos before his blitz of devastation and ruin puts an end to the universe.
 [Captain America: The Winter Soldier](https://www.imdb.com/title/tt1843866) | 2014 | As Steve Rogers struggles to embrace his role in the modern world, he teams up with a fellow Avenger and S.H.I.E.L.D agent, Black Widow, to battle a new threat from history: an assassin known as the Winter Soldier.